 Getting to the start of the via ferrata

-Since the hut is a popular destination amongst hikers visiting the Dolomites, there is a lot of routes you can take to reach it.
-I recommend purchasing Tobacco map nr 10 to study them all.
+Since the hut is a popular destination amongst hikers visiting the Dolomites, there are a lot of routes you can take to reach it.
+I recommend purchasing Tobacco Map no. 10 to study them all.

-The quickest and easiest way is to begin at rifugio Auronzo.
+The quickest and easiest way is to begin at Rifugio Auronzo.
 There is a private road you can drive on to reach it, but it’s not cheap.
-The cost is 30 Euro for a car and 45 for a campervan!
+The cost is 30 euros for a car and 45 for a campervan.

 If you are looking to save money public transport is a great option.
-There is a bus that runs from Misurina, the nearest town, to Rifugio Auronzo during summer season and costs only 8 euro for return trip.
+There is a bus running from the nearest town Misurina or Cortina D’Ampezzo to Rifugio Auronzo during the summer season.

 From Rifugio Auronzo follow path nr 101, along the south face of Tre Cime and across Forcella Lavaredo – one of the iconic photography spots in the Dolomites, all the way to Rifugio Locatelli.
-It’s a busy day hike in the Dolomites, so if you are after peace and quiet you won’t find it here.
-You should reach the hut in 1-1,5 hour.
+It’s part of the Tre Cime circuit – a busy day hike in the Dolomites.
+You should reach the hut in 1-1,5 hours.